robertrypula/AudioNetwork/README.md

 >This project is still under development.
 Documentation is also planned but... little later :)

-## How can I test it?
+## How can I transmit something over sound?

 First of all you need to have two devices.
 One for sending, one for receiving data.
-It should work with any device with browser that supports Web Audio API (PC, Mac, tablet, smartphone).
+It should work with any device (PC, Mac, tablet, smartphone) with browser that supports Web Audio API.

 1. **[Receiver]** - Before you load demo page you need to be quiet :) Receiving device needs to listen to 'silence' around you when there is no signal in the air.
 It's indicated by `IDLE_INIT` state and it ends when `FIRST_SYNC_WAIT`